 Not only does Mint aggregate all of my transactions from all of my accounts, but their budgeting feature is how I keep track of my spending money.
-Since I rarely use cash, I set a budget for different categories (like restaurants, bars, and coffee shops) and as each transaction gets categorized, I can see how much of each budget I’ve spent that month.
+Since I rarely use cash, I set a budget for different categories (like restaurants, bars, and coffee shops).
+As each transaction gets categorized, I can see how much of each budget I’ve spent that month.
 Once I hit my limit, I stop.

 This is how I keep track of my expenditures while I travel.
 TrailWallet supports multiple currencies with updated exchange rates, plus categorized transactions for easy organization and analysis of your spending—it keeps me cognizant of what I’m spending each and every day.
 For more information, you can read about their app and some of my other favorite apps here.